alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 4,
+  slide_image2
+  filename="slide4.png"
-  :alt => "The previous slide with “choosing to risk” highlighted."
+  alt="The previous slide with “choosing to risk” highlighted."
 %}

 Trust is **choosing to risk** -- it's a risk assessment.